cznec/screenshot-compare/README.md

 # @cznec/screenshot-compare

 Website testing tool for screenshot capture and compare.
+Package is under construction 🚧 but it works! 😉

 ### Installing